 He jumped out of a helicopter that was flying over the Grand Canyon for his 50th birthday.

-What is a Bucket List?
+What is a bucket list?

-According to Macmillian Dictionary, a bucket list is “a list of things you want to do before you reach a certain age, or before you die.”
+According to Macmillian Dictionary’s bucket list definition, a bucket list is “a list of things you want to do before you reach a certain age, or before you die.”
 It goes on to explain that it originally comes from the phrase ‘to kick the bucket’ which means ‘to die’.

 They visit the pyramids in Egypt, fly over the North Pole, visit Mt.
 Everest and more.
 Those are all worthwhile adventures we should strive to do, but it’s not the only way to look at a bucket list.
 You can add in another layer of fun with different ideas.

-Bucket list ideas don’t have to be this extravagant.
+Not all bucket list ideas have to be extravagant.
 They can actually be much simpler like planning last-minute trip ideas nearby, reading the best books, or even watching a sunset.

-Why a Bucket List is Important
+Why is a Bucket List Important?

 Outside of being a trendy idea, a bucket list is important because it reminds you to do certain things while you are able.
 It also helps you put your time, energy and resources toward what you value.

 You might also want to carry out some of the bigger ideas on your travel bucket list especially if you’re not yet tied to paying a mortgage or taking care of a family.
 This is just an example, but many phases of life are fleeting, though you don’t necessarily realize it at the time.
 You want to take advantage of the opportunities that present themselves.